AABucket/Titanic-ML-PredictiveModel/README.md

 <img src="img/Missing_value.png" width="300" height="375">

 Looking above at the dataframe we can see that **Cabin** had the most null values with 687 which is 77.1% of the total data for that column. **Age** also has a significant value of nulls with 177 which is 19.9% of the total data for that column.
-The **Cabin** column has nearly 80% of the values missing and the **PassengerId** column will not affect the outcome of the predictions so I decided to exclude both of the columns from my training data.
+The **Cabin** column has nearly 80% of the values missing and the **PassengerId** column will not affect the outcome of the predictions.
+The **Name** column will not add too much of a significant value to the model as well as the **Ticket** column as it has too many unique values which will skew the accuracy of the predictive model.
+Therefore I have decided to exclude all 4 of these column from the training and testing data.

 #### Age